 Eaton (formerly Vickers) and Unisys are conducting post-closure and corrective action activities under a Missouri Hazardous Waste Management Facility Part I Permit, issued by the department and effective April 26, 1999.
 The permit was issued to Eaton Hydraulics, as current owner, and Unisys Corp., as current operator.
 This permit requires Eaton and Unisys to continue to perform long-term monitoring and maintenance of the closed lagoon system.
 This permit also requires implementation of a sitewide corrective action program to address releases of hazardous waste or hazardous constituents to the environment from other solid waste management units and areas of concern.

 Eaton submitted a permit application on Nov.
-10, 2008, for renewal of their existing hazardous waste permit.
+10, 2008, to renew their existing hazardous waste permit.
 Since Eaton and Unisys closed all permitted hazardous waste units and no longer operate, this permit application is for post-closure and corrective action only.
 The facility’s existing hazardous waste permit expired April 26, 2009.
 State and federal regulations, 40 CFR 270.51, allow the existing hazardous waste permit to continue in effect until the department and EPA issue or deny a new hazardous waste permit.
 The department determined the permit application was complete on Dec.
 4, 2015.
 The department is conducting a technical review of the permit application.